 Lessons of Darkness and the First Gulf War

 I’m old enough to remember the television coverage of the first Gulf war.
 Though my mother and I did not have cable, so I only saw the network news version– secondhand re-chewings of what was emerging as a new standard of 24-hour cable news.
 I remember a general atmosphere of baffled, patriotic rage in America leading up to the conflict.
-I remember a relative blankly telling me that they had always used the mnemonic "I-ran from Iran" to remember whether Iran or Iraq was the "bad" middle eastern country, but that now they "supposed they were both bad."
+I remember one of my relatives blankly telling me that they had always used the mnemonic "I-ran from Iran" to remember whether Iran or Iraq was the "bad" middle eastern country, but that now they "supposed they were both bad."
 There was a sudden appearance on college campuses of bootleg-style T-shirts emblazoned with grotesque messages like, "Nuke Iraq."
 The general public angrily vilified anti-war protestors, whose arguments were supposedly indefensible in the face of overwhelming consensus about Iraqi crimes against humanity.
 A little girl had testified before congress about Iraqi atrocities in Kuwait, including babies pulled from incubators and tossed on the floor "like firewood" to die (McGrory Mary).
 The Journal Public Relations Review states that then President George H.W.
-Bush mentioned these 'incubator atrocities' six times in one month and eight times in 44 days (missing reference).
+Bush mentioned these 'incubator atrocities' six times in one month and eight times in 44 days (Mickey, p.278).
 The testimony seemed instrumental in the push to go to war and went unquestioned at the time.
 This testimony was manufactured.
 Public Relations firm Hill & Knowlton received 10.5 million dollars from a puppet group created by wealthy members of the Kuwaiti ruling class to research and execute a propaganda campaign promoting a military intervention.
 The girl testifying had in fact been the daughter of the Kuwait ambassador to the US.
 Within a few days Americans went from not knowing where Kuwait was to airing their Vietnam war anxieties, to treating the grotesquely asymmetrical military action as if it were some sort of sporting event.
 The images of night-vision tracer fire, the parading of military equiment, and scenes of ecological catastrophe as Kuwaiti oil fields burning became part of the daily background noise of the media.
 No bodies were shown.
 The entire maneuver was presented as a sort of bloodless exercise where Iraqi soldiers simply surrendered at every opportunity, despite the reality that 100,000 had been killed.
 The first Gulf war represented the outermost-edge of middle-Americans' artificial senses, like broadcasts from the moon–if the moon was densely populated with strangers, and as an indirect result of our paying taxes they were to be carpet-bombed.
 Even the media narratives that reassured barely-aware Americans that one population was "evil" were ruefully discarded as soon as they were no longer needed to justify action.
 Saddam Hussein had been just as much of a human rights abuser when he was a useful ally of US interests as when he became a liability.
 It was the beginning of a deep feeling of cynicism and alienation towards my surroundings and popular media that marked most of my adolescence and young adulthood.

 Werner Herzog's 1992 film Lessons of Darkness recontextualizes documentary footage of oil field fires following the Iraqi invasion of Kuwait with voiceover (from Herzog) placing the images in a science fiction narrative.
 Monotonously intoning "On a planet in our Solar System…" Herzog alienates the familiar, inducing a sense of jamais vu.
 It's a distant look at a scene that at that time was still very fresh.
 The film elicited an outcry from critics at the Berlin Film Festival–